 All voting faculty (see 2.4.1) are expected to engage in professional activity that informs their classroom instruction (professional development).
 Tenured and tenure-eligible faculty are expected, in addition, to engage in professional activity with implications beyond their pedagogical work, regularly making contributions in their respective professional fields.
 (See 2.4.1.1).
-[Approved by the Board of Trustees, April 2017]

 Faculty members should be able to provide evidence that they are continually and effectively engaged in professional activity as appropriate to their appointment status (tenure track or non-tenure eligible.
 (See 2.4.1) This professional activity must be relevant to their discipline and congruent with the professional expectations of the college and the discipline.
 In addition, candidates for tenure and/or promotion must demonstrate a pattern of consistent activity that suggests a trajectory toward continued productivity post tenure or promotion.
-[Approved by the Board of Trustees, April 2017]

 The pattern of professional activity for all faculty will be evaluated in light of reasonable expectations for such activity at a liberal arts college where the primary mission is teaching and in light of the opportunities and resources actually available to carry on scholarship, research, and/or artistic presentation in the faculty member's academic field.
 All types of professional activity should be assessed wherever possible in terms of the type or quality of professional activity normally expected in the faculty member's field.
-[Approved by the Board of Trustees, April 2017]

 Most forms of professional activity are subject to some form of external validation (though potentially of varying degrees of rigor that may be addressed as noted under evaluation (see 3.5.2.2 a-g below).
-[Approved by the Board of Trustees, April 2017]

 Those evaluating a faculty member should comment upon the quality of the professional activity, citing evidence that the faculty member is continually and effectively engaged in professional activity such as scholarship and contributions to professional organizations as appropriate to their appointment status (tenure track or non-tenure eligible, see 2.4.1).
-[Approved by the Board of Trustees, April 2017]